ISDuBA/ISDuBA/docs/scripts/README.md

 ### important notes

- - A list of users created in the Keycloak by the setup scripts can be found in [the users.txt.](./developer/users.txt) including their usernames and passwords.
+ - A list of users created by the setup scripts can be found in [the users.txt.](./../developer/users.txt) including their usernames and passwords.
 Editing this file before using the createUsers or the setup script will change which users are created.

  - The Keycloak admin user created via the scripts will have the username `keycloak`, unless otherwise specified via the environment variable `KEYCLOAK_ADMIN`.
 The password can be specified via the environment variable `KEYCLOAK_ADMIN_PASSWORD`.
   - If `KEYCLOAK_ADMIN_PASSWORD` is not set, then the script will try to see if `docs/scripts/password.txt` exists and contains a password.
 If this is not set either, then a random password will be generated and stored in `docs/scripts/password.txt`.